-A gorgeously rich and creamy easy hazelnut milk recipe, rich in nutrients and made in minutes with raw hazelnuts.
+A gorgeously creamy hazelnut milk recipe, rich in nutrients and made in minutes with soaked raw hazelnuts.

-This simple, easy to make recipe has just 3 ingredients:
+This simple, homemade hazelnut milk recipe is easy to make with just 3 ingredients:

-Follow my easy 3-step method below for perfect hazelnut milk in just 5 minutes.
+Follow my easy 4-step method below for how to make this hazelnut milk recipe, with pre-soaked nuts, in 5-10 minutes.

 The most difficult bit of making raw nut milk is remembering to soak the nuts.

-Soak for 8-10 hours then rinse and drain before blending with any added ingredients and turning them into hazlenut milk.
+Soak the nuts for 8-10 hours then rinse and drain before blending.

 About hazelnuts.

 Hazelnuts are also known as cobnuts and filberts.
-They are native to the uk and grow on trees, among hedgerows and in our woodland areas.
-Much loved by our wildlife, especially squirrels they begin to become ripe and available mid-late autumn.
+They are native to the UK and grow on trees, among hedgerows and in our woodland areas.

-Hazelnuts can be used in many foods including to make:
+Hazelnuts can be used in many foods for example:

-Hazelnuts pair well with many other foods and ingredients (and especially other autumn foods) including:
+Hazelnuts pair well with many other foods and ingredients including:

 - apples